Asymptotic behavior for multi-scale SDEs with monotonicity coefficients driven by L\'evy processes: Appendix

 \textbf{Acknowledgment}.
+The authors would like to thank the anonymous referee for their very careful reading of the manuscript and especially for their very valuable suggestions and comments on improving the manuscript.

-This work is supported by the National Natural Science Foundation of China (11931004, 12090011), the QingLan Project of Jiangsu Province and the Priority Academic Program Development of Jiangsu Higher Education Institutions.
+\textbf{Funding} This work is supported by the National Natural Science Foundation of China (Nos, 12271219, 11931004, 12090010, 12090011), the QingLan Project of Jiangsu Province and the Priority Academic Program Development of Jiangsu Higher Education Institutions.

+\textbf{Data Availability} Data sharing not applicable to this article as no data sets were generated or analysed during the current study.